nicholaspapapanou/look_that_way_game/README.md

 ## Nathan Rakhlin (npr29) and Nicholas Papapanou (ngp37)

 Copy the look_that_way_game folder into your /home/pi directory.
-Configure your pi to autologin and bootup on your piTFT with no keyboard, mouse, or monitor attached.
+Configure your RPi to autologin and bootup on your PiTFT with no keyboard, mouse, or monitor attached.

 To run the game via SSH, run the following command in the terminal: